Oneworld Global Business Services

 1. Utility models, intellectual property assets which provide protection to plants and genetic material, orphan drug designations and patent extensions.

-2. Non-obvious, useful and novel intangible assets that the person who using these does not earn an annual revenue of more than €7.5 million (€50 million if it is a group of these person)
+2. Non-obvious, useful and novel intangible assets that the person who using these does not earn an annual revenue of more than €7.5 million (€50 million if it is a group)

 How to calculate Qualifying Profits (QP)?